Table of Contents

 Our patient underwent an abdominal ultrasound that revealed numerous gallstones within the gallbladder.
 There was neither thickening of the gallbladder wall nor dilation of the cystic duct to suggest either acute cholecystitis or choledocholithiasis, respectively.
 No further imaging was necessary as these findings correlated with the patient’s clinical history and confirmed the diagnosis of biliary colic resulting from cholelithiasis.

 Patients will often undergo imaging studies prior to their referral to a surgeon.
 The most common imaging modalities used are an abdominal ultrasound or an abdominal computed tomography (CT) scan.
 Both these modalities, when evaluated in context with the patient’s history and physical exam, provide useful adjuncts in surgical decision making.
-A right upper quadrant ultrasound, however, is often sufficient, as it is the gold standard study diagnosing cholelithiasis.5 This modality is easy to interpret, inexpensive, and easily available.
+A right upper quadrant ultrasound, however, is often sufficient as it is the gold standard study diagnosing cholelithiasis.5 This modality is easy to interpret, inexpensive, and easily available.

 More advanced imaging may be necessary if the ultrasound is inconclusive or if there is a concern for variant pathology.
 Both an abdominal CT scan or a hepatobiliary iminodiacetic acid (HIDA) scan are possibilities if the ultrasound is inconclusive.
 A CT scan would be able to demonstrate the gallstones within the gallbladder.
 A HIDA scan would only be beneficial if the gallstone were still impacting the cystic duct, meaning that the patient would likely still be symptomatic at the time of the exam.6 Magnetic resonance imaging (MRI) is typically reserved for patients with concern for choledocholithiasis, in which a magnetic resonance cholangiopancreatogram (MRCP) is performed to ascertain if there is obstruction of the common bile duct (CBD).7